 I’ve been single for more years in this life than I’ve been attached.
-There are probably a number of reasons.
-The unfortunate side-effect, however, is that I’ve not made many friends who are women; I’ve always found it difficult to be “just friends” with a woman, especially if they’re attractive to me.
+There are probably many reasons.
+The unfortunate side effect, however, is that I’ve not made many friends who are women; I’ve always found it difficult to be “just friends” with a woman, especially if they’re attractive to me.
 This, of course, is exacerbated by my perpetual bachelorhood.
 Yet, as ever, there’s a lesson in all of this.

 Over the years, I’ve felt myself loosening and relaxing my opinions and attitudes, especially regarding issues and beliefs, ideas and ideologies that I have absolutely no empirical evidence with which to defend them, nor direct experiences from which to draw legitimate conclusions.
-The evolving collection of articles on this blog have for years been my primary template of exploring and amplifying this self-unraveling, self-analysing process.
-While it is entirely an ongoing monologue (as are most blogs, I believe), my hope is that once broadcast and given unto the ethers that someone else might benefit from it — now, or in the future; these aren’t new issues, after all.
+The evolving collection of articles on this blog have for years been my primary template of exploring and amplifying this self-unraveling process of self-analysis.
+While it is entirely an ongoing monologue, my hope is that once broadcast and given unto the ethers that someone else might benefit from it — now, or in the future; these aren’t new issues, after all.